dstw/dstw.github.io-archive/_posts/2016-02-02-build-linux-kernel-from-source.markdown

 sudo yum install gcc make git ctags ncurses-devel openssl-devel
 {% endhighlight %}

-And on SUSE based systems (like SLES and Leap), you can run:
+And on SUSE based systems (like SLES, Leap or Tumbleweed), you can run:

 {% highlight bash %}
 sudo zypper in git gcc ncurses-devel libopenssl-devel ctags cscope